Approximation in the Zygmund and H\"older classes on $\mathbb{R}^n$: Introduction

 that is the set of points in the upper half-space for which the second hyperbolic derivative of $f$ is large with respect to the corresponding scale.
 We have the following result. \begin{thm} Let $0 < s \leq 1,$ and consider a function $f \in \lip{s}(\reals^n).$ Then,

 \end{thm}

-Our proof of Theorems \ref{thm:DistanceJbmoDifferences} and \ref{thm:DistanceJbmoDerivatives} will be via Theorem \ref{thm:DistanceJbmoWavelets}.
+Our proof of Theorems~\ref{thm:DistanceJbmoDifferences} and~\ref{thm:DistanceJbmoDerivatives} will be via Theorem~\ref{thm:DistanceJbmoWavelets}.
 However, the reduction is rather non-trivial and will be based on careful comparison of the sets $S(s,f,\varepsilon),$ $D(s,f,\varepsilon)$ and $T(s,f,\varepsilon).$ Our aim is to show that there are inequalities of the type $M(T(s,f,\varepsilon)) \lesssim M(S(s,f,c\varepsilon)),$ and similar inequalities between the other pairs, for an absolute constant $c > 0.$ The proofs of these inequalities employ suitable inclusions between hyperbolically dilated sets.
-The inequalities then easily yield Theorems \ref{thm:DistanceJbmoDifferences} and \ref{thm:DistanceJbmoDerivatives}.
+The inequalities then easily yield Theorems~\ref{thm:DistanceJbmoDifferences} and~\ref{thm:DistanceJbmoDerivatives}.

 The rest of the paper is structured as follows.
-In section \ref{sec:PropertiesOfTheSets}, we first study the variability of the second differences, the wavelet coefficients and the hyperbolic derivative with respect to the location in the upper half-space.
+Section~\ref{sec:WaveletCharacterisations} reduces Theorem~\ref{thm:JbmoWavelet} to known results in the literature and gives the proof of Theorem~\ref{thm:DistanceJbmoWavelets}.
+In Section~\ref{sec:PropertiesOfTheSets}, we first study the variability of the second differences, the wavelet coefficients and the hyperbolic derivative with respect to the location in the upper half-space.
 This is measured in terms of the hyperbolic distance.
 Notions related to the hyperbolic metric will be recalled in the beginning of that section.
-Finally, in Section \ref{sec:Equivalences}, we are able to make a rigorous comparison of the sets $S,$ $D$ and $T.$ The remaining details of Theorems \ref{thm:DistanceJbmoDifferences} and \ref{thm:DistanceJbmoDerivatives} are then given at the end of Section \ref{sec:Equivalences}.
+Finally, in Section~\ref{sec:Equivalences}, we are able to make a rigorous comparison of the sets $S,$ $D$ and $T.$ The remaining details of Theorems~\ref{thm:DistanceJbmoDifferences} and~\ref{thm:DistanceJbmoDerivatives} are then given at the end of Section~\ref{sec:Equivalences}.

 \textbf{Acknowledgements. } We would like to thank Óscar Domínguez, Eugenio Hernández, Oleg Ivrii and Artur Nicolau for helpful comments and conversations on the topic.
+We are also indebted to the referees for their valuable comments which have substantially improved the presentation of the paper.

 \textbf{Notation. } We denote $\naturals_0 = \naturals \cup \{0\}.$ For a measurable set $A \subset \reals^n,$ we denote by $|A|$ its Lebesgue measure, and we denote by $\chi_A$ its indicator function.
 In the particular case that the set $A$ is a cube, we denote by $l(A)$ its side-length.
 We use the standard notation $a \lesssim b$ (respectively $a \gtrsim b$) if there exists an absolute constant $C > 0$ such that $a \leq Cb$ (resp. $a \geq Cb$).
 We also denote $a \simeq b$ if $a \lesssim b$ and $a \gtrsim b.$